Ailoso/KopruluAchievements/docs/setup/configuration.md

 </div>
 </div>

-At this point you may receive some UI errors and only the default lists may display, but don't worry we'll continue on [UI Modification](/KopruluAchievements/docs/setup/ui-changes/)
+At this point you may receive some UI errors and only the default lists may display, but don't worry we'll continue on [UI Modification](/KopruluAchievements/docs/setup/ui-changes/) to solve your needs.